Frequently Asked Questions

 Q: Where is my OBD2 port?

-The OBD port is normally located under the dashboard of your car.
+The OBD2 port is normally located under the dashboard of your car.
 Sometimes directly below the dashboard, sometimes behind a small hatch or near the ashtray.
 It varies from model and make.
 You will be looking for a connector similar to this:

 If you have trouble locating the OBD port, you may be able to find additional help in the owner’s manual of your car.
+You can also read our definitive guide on OBD2, where you can also find how to find your OBD2 port.